Simple tilts of length hearts and simple-minded mutation: Infinitely iterable simple-minded mutation

 Conversely, suppose $d \in {}\orth \smsub\orth \cap (\smsub[1])\orth \cap (\sA * \extn{\smsub})[1]$.
 Since $d \in (\sA * \extn{\smsub})[1]$, there is a triangle $s \rightlabel{\alpha} a[1] \too d \too s[1]$ with $a \in \sA$ and $s \in \extn{\smsub}$.
 We claim that $\alpha$ is a minimal right $\extn{\smsub}$-approximation from which it follows that $d \in \sB = \rsms{\smsub}{\sA}$, by definition.
 As $d \in \smsub\orth$, it is immediate that $\alpha$ is a right $\extn{\smsub}$-approximation.
 Suppose $\alpha$ is not right minimal.
 It follows that $\alpha \colon s \to a[1]$ is isomorphic to $ \colon s_1 \oplus s_2 \to a[1]$ with $s_1, s_2 \in \extn{\smsub}$.
 In particular, $d$ has a direct summand isomorphic to $s_2 [1]$, contradicting the assumption that $d \in (\smsub[1])\orth$.
 Hence, $\alpha$ is a minimal right $\extn{\smsub}$-approximation.
 It follows that $\sB \supseteq {}\orth \smsub\orth \cap (\smsub[1])\orth \cap (\sA * \extn{\smsub})[1]$.

 The proof that $(\lsms{\smsub}{\smfull \setminus \smsub}, \smfull \setminus \smsub)$ is an $\smsub$-mutation pair is similar. \end{proof}

-\begin{proposition} Suppose $\smsub$ is an orthogonal collection satisfying the SMC Setup~\ref{SMC-setup} (SMS Setup~\ref{SMS-setup}, resp.).
+\begin{proposition} Let $\smsub$ be an orthogonal collection satisfying SMC Setup~\ref{SMC-setup} (SMS Setup~\ref{SMS-setup}, resp.).
 Suppose $(\sA,\sB)$ is an $\smsub$-mutation pair.
 Then $\sA \cup \smsub$ is an SMC ($w$-SMS, resp.) in $\sD$ if and only if $\sB \cup \smsub$ is an SMC ($w$-SMS, resp.) in $\sD$. \end{proposition}

 \begin{proof} Let $(\sA,\sB)$ be an $\smsub$-mutation pair.
 Suppose $\sA \cup \smsub$ is an SMC ($w$-SMS, resp.) in $\sD$.
 First observe that $\sA \subseteq \sZ$ because $\sA \cup \smsub$ is an SMC ($w$-SMS, resp.).
 Therefore, $\sA$ is an SMC ($w$-SMS, resp.) in $\sZ$ by Theorem~\ref{thm:sm-reduction}.